Carotid artery disease

 What is carotid artery disease?

-Some factors contributing to carotid artery disease are:
+The risk factors for carotid artery disease include:

 - High blood pressure